-HL7 International runs regular HL7 eLearning courses for people wanting to study HL7 V3 and CDA by distance education.
-Where possible, the Australian students are tutored by local staff.
-Other organisations provide comprehensive HL7 education.
+There are regular HL7 eLearning courses for people wanting to study HL7 V3 and CDA by distance education.
+Where possible, the Australian students are tutored by local experts.
+These organisations also provide comprehensive HL7 education, including HL7 CDA Courses.

 Didn't find what you were looking for?
 Try the HL7 Search Engine:

 Keep up-to-date with the "HL7 TechNews" Technical Newsletter on Health Level 7 technical and tooling developments!
 It will give you regular updates on all technical HL7 matters around the globe, in particular new standards developments and tooling releases:

 Please 'Share' this with anyone that may be interested:

 Latest News: HL7Some Basic Information About the HLA-B27 Lab Test